aleen42/PersonalWiki/projectManagement/context/context.md

 ### 6. Definitives

 - Globalization: software has been completed by people all around the world in many companies.
-- Outsourcing(外包): an organization acqures goods and/or sources from an outside source.
+- Outsourcing(外包): an organization acquires goods and/or sources from an outside source.

 <a href="#" style="left:200px;"><img src="./../../pic/gotop.png"></a>
 =====